-Mr. Maure,
+Dear Mr. Maure:

-As an employee of a small business that depends on forestry, in Eastern Ontario, thank you for the opportunity to comment on Ontario's Forest Sector Strategy, Environmental Registry of Ontario number 019-0880.
-I am writing to you today to express support for this proposal.
+On behalf of Council of the Municipality of Oliver Paipoonge that depends on forestry, I thank you for the opportunity to comment on Ontario's Forest Sector Strategy, Environmental Registry of Ontario number 019-0880.
+I am writing to you today to express our support for the Strategy.